EugeneDae/vscode-refresh-browser/README.md

 Refresh your web-browser with ⌘R shortcut without switching from Code. **Only works on macOS!**

-#### Why macOS only?
+## FAQ

-This extension relies on AppleScript to communicate with the browser.
+- **Why macOS only?** This extension relies on AppleScript to communicate with the browser.

-#### Which browsers are supported?

-Safari, Chrome and Chromium-based browsers, such as Edge, Opera etc. Firefox is not supported, because it lacks the AppleScript API.
+- **Which browsers are supported?** Safari, Chrome and Chromium-based browsers, such as Edge, Opera etc. Firefox is not supported, because it lacks the AppleScript API.
 For Firefox and other browsers, use [@fabiospampinatoʼs Browser Refresh](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-browser-refresh) extension.

-#### How is this extension different to [@fabiospampinatoʼs Browser Refresh](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-browser-refresh)?

-Refresh Browser (this extension) communicates with the browser directly via the browserʼs AppleScript API.
+- **How is this extension different to [@fabiospampinatoʼs Browser Refresh](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-browser-refresh)?** Refresh Browser (this extension) communicates with the browser directly via the browserʼs AppleScript API.
 For this reason:

     - it works slightly faster;
     - Code always stays in focus;
     - it can find a tab to refresh by URL (configure this behavior using the `refreshBrowser.findTabByUrlStartingWith` setting).

-At the same time, it has limited browser support annd is unable to send a “force refresh” command to the browser.
+    At the same time, it has limited browser support and is unable to send a “force refresh” command to the browser.

     [@fabiospampinatoʼs Browser Refresh](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-browser-refresh) uses AppleScript to simulate the ⌘R keystroke in the browser window, resulting in Code window losing focus for a fraction of a second.
 The keystrokes method has its advantages: it can be used to simulate the “force refresh” keystroke (Cmd-Shift-R) and it is more universal in terms of browser support.

-#### I need “force refresh”.
-What can I do?
-Keep your browsers console always open and disable caching.
+- **I need “force refresh”.
+What can I do?** Keep your browsers console always open and disable caching.
 Alternative solution: use [@fabiospampinatoʼs Browser Refresh](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-browser-refresh) extension.

 ## Installation